The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 ## Levels 81-90

 While there are a few new buttons to press in this level range, none of them affect your skill usage priorities.
-Oblation provides some additional mitigation, Salt and Darkness is a followup to Salted Earth for extra damage, and Shadowbringer is free damage in both AoE and single-target situations.
+Oblation provides some additional mitigation, Salt and Darkness is a follow-up to Salted Earth for extra damage, and Shadowbringer is free damage in both AoE and single-target situations.
 Make sure to use them all when you can for maximum total benefit.